cncf/toc/proposals/incubation/opencost.md

 * Version 1.99 also included initial support for China-based cloud provider Alibaba Cloud.
 * 1.0.0 release of the OpenCost Helm chart for expanded installation options.
 * 1.103 brought enhanced Azure billing integration and a daily CSV export of allocation data.
+* 1.104 Kubecost contributed non-k8s billing integration and cost monitoring to the project for future enhancements.

 ### Documentation Improvements
 Documentation currently exists in both the opencost and opencost-website repositories, but it is presented on http://opencost.io.
 Since joining the CNCF the website is now in the OpenCost GitHub organization and is aligned with the CNCF’s IP policy to ensure all documentation is under the Creative Commons Attribution 4.0 International License.
 There have been many updates to the documentation, highlights include:
-* Installation, upgrade, uninstall and [Helm Chart instructions](https://www.opencost.io/docs/install) have all been greatly expanded.
+* Installation, upgrade, uninstall and [Helm Chart instructions](https://www.opencost.io/docs/installation/helm) have all been greatly expanded.
 * A [swagger.json](https://raw.githubusercontent.com/opencost/opencost/develop/docs/swagger.json) OpenAPI document is now provided and API documentation was added to the OpenCost website.
 This should make API-based integrations much simpler.
-* Documentation for custom [on-premises pricing](https://www.opencost.io/docs/on-prem) is now available.
+* Documentation for custom [on-premises pricing](https://www.opencost.io/docs/configuration/on-prem) is now available.
-* Configuring the [AWS Spot Instance Data Feed](https://www.opencost.io/docs/AWS#aws-spot-instance-data-feed-configuration) is now documented.
+* Configuring the [AWS Spot Instance Data Feed](https://www.opencost.io/docs/configuration/AWS#aws-spot-instance-data-feed-configuration) is now documented.

 ## Incubation Stage Requirements